-I am an Assistant Professor in the Department of Biochemistry at Virginia Tech.
+I am an Associate Professor in the Department of Biochemistry at Virginia Tech.
 I have been a Hokie since 2003, when I began my undergraduate career.
 I completed my Ph.D. at Virginia Tech under the supervision of Prof. David Bevan, after which I was a postdoctoral fellow with Prof. Alex MacKerell at the University of Maryland, Baltimore in the Department of Pharmaceutical Sciences and Computer-Aided Drug Design Center.

 Protein Misfolding and Amyloid Diseases